 For the new study, David A. Bluemke, MD, PhD, from the University of Wisconsin School of Medicine and Public Health, Madison, along with Farhad Pishgar, MD, MPH, and Shadpour Demehri, MD, from Johns Hopkins School of Medicine, and colleagues used chest CT exams to study the associations between imaging-derived soft tissue markers and all-cause mortality in COPD.

 The study group was made up of 2,994 participants drawn from the Multi-Ethnic Study of Atherosclerosis (MESA), a large trial investigating the roles of imaging-derived soft-tissue and bone markers for predicting outcomes relevant to cardiopulmonary diseases.
 Of the 265 patients in the study group with COPD, 49 (18%) died over the follow-up period.

 A greater amount of intermuscular fat was associated with higher mortality rates.
 Existing research has linked higher levels of intermuscular fat with diabetes and insulin resistance.
 Higher subcutaneous adipose tissue, in contrast, was linked to lower risks of all-cause mortality.

 “I expect that more studies in the future will begin looking at all information on the CT, rather than just one organ at a time,” Dr. Bluemke said.
 “Clinicians will need thresholds when to intervene when fat or bone abnormalities become severe.”

 Media Coverage of RSNA

-In November, 8,119 RSNA-related news stories were tracked in the media.
-These stories had over 4 billion audience impressions.
+In January, 878 RSNA-related news stories were tracked in the media.
+These stories had an estimated reach of over 446 million.